oracle/bpftune/README.md

 - sysctl tuner: monitor sysctl setting and if it collides with an auto-tuned sysctl value, disable the associated tuner.
 See bpftune-sysctl (8).
 - TCP buffer tuner: auto-tune max and initial buffer sizes.
-TBD
+See bpftune-tcp-buffer (8).
 - netns tuner: notices addition and removal of network namespaces, which helps power namespace awareness for bpftune as a whole.
   Namespace awareness is important as we want to be able to auto-tune containers also.
+See bpftune-netns (8).

 # Code organization